Frustrating, isn’t it?

-All that hard work generating the lead in the first place, the research, the anticipation, the time on the call, and then... those words you’d prayed not to hear, painfully whispered right into your eardrum.
+All that hard work with lead generation in the first place, the research, the anticipation, the time on the call, and then... those words you’d prayed not to hear, painfully whispered right into your eardrum.

 For anyone reading this who’s not in sales, that's why the job is so hard.

 Time and time again, people who should be listening to what you have to say don’t want to and conversely, the people who aren’t that much of a fit are keen as mustard.

 So what can you do to change your fortunes and turn some of those pusher backers into, “Ok, I’m interested” kind of people?